yanlinlin82/seqpipe/README.md

 # SeqPipe

-a SEQuencing data analysis PIPEline framework
+A framework for SEQuencing data analysis PIPElines.

+NOTE: [Click here to see v0.5](https://github.com/yanlinlin82/seqpipe/tree/cpp-v0.5), the new unpublished C++ reimplemented version.

 ## Introduction